How to spend a day in Murray River National Park

-Pitch your tent among the gum trees and spend a quiet and relaxing afternoon enjoying the spring weather by setting up your chair on the banks of the river and throwing in a fishing line.
+Pitch your tent and spend a quiet and relaxing afternoon enjoying the spring weather by setting up your chair on the banks of the river and throwing in a fishing line.
 You might land a golden perch, yabbie or European carp.

 The walk begins at the car park just off Lock 4 road and winds its way through the Ngak Indau wetland, out to the river and back again.
 Check out the wetland birdlife like spoonbills, an array of duck species, herons and whistling kites.